DaInfLoop/kaboom-animations/README.md

 create a new folder and the following files must be in it:
 - sprite.png (the sprite of your character)
 - atlas.json (sprite data) (should be a [SpriteAtlasEntry](https://kaboomjs.com/#SpriteAtlasEntry))
-animation names for atlas.json should be a [Key](https://kaboomjs.com/#Key) string, with one being called "idle" for no buttons pressed.
-If there is a movement sprite, name it "move" and it will automatically be rotated when either left or right is pushed.
 - create a pr with it

 example (no animations):